<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 • Primary stakeholders

-Stakeholders who are most affected by the project.
-They can either be positively or negatively impacted.
+Those most affected by the project, either positively or negatively.

 • Secondary stakeholders